pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

 and an http client to make calls to the API.

 {% highlight bash %}
-composer require behat/behat
-composer require guzzlehttp/guzzle
-composer require phpunit/phpunit
+composer require behat/behat phpunit/phpunit guzzlehttp/guzzle
 {% endhighlight %}

 Behat tests are written using the human-readable [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_.28Language.29)